-If you are facing pre-foreclosure on your primary residence and don’t know what to do, we at Estavillo Law Group are here to help.
+If you are in California and need a pre-foreclosure or foreclosure defense lawyer, Estavillo Law Group is here to help.
 With years of experience helping homeowners across the San Francisco Bay area get out of pre-foreclosure, our team is here to find you the best option to keep your home.
 Book an appointment with our law firm to get the guidance you deserve.

 In the meantime, if you still have questions about pre-foreclosure, what it is, and why it happens, this article will give you all those answers and more.